The Two RV Gypsies: Full-Time RVers at

 seven Peace Poles

 Below: In 2012, the two RV Gypsies stopped at a picnic area inside the International Peace Garden.
 It was a windy and cold day, but the scenery was still beautiful.
-That's when they had toad #2 which is otherwise known as MOB#2, Monster Out Back because it is a long truck to tow behind an RV.
+That's when they had toad #2 which is otherwise known as MOB#2, Monster Out Back because it was a long truck to tow behind an RV.
 The current toad in 2015 is MOB#4 - Minimal Of Bling because it lacks luxuries.

 The two RV Gypsies stop at a picnic area